While promotions are a time of celebration, they can also come with a sense of responsibility and respect for the journey that led there.

 “The thing we can hold onto is that art is not really replaceable by AI,” he says.
 “It’s mimicable but not replaceable.
 What we create with live performance, and by being human minds making human connections through storytelling, cannot be taken over by technology.
 If there’s anything we can take from the world evolving so quickly in that respect, it’s that we’re sitting somewhere that is really grounding.
 In a way, it’s the crux of humanity — storytelling.”

-At the dance school level, he adds, there is little reason for technophobic overreaction.
-“We’re the ones with the creative minds to figure out how to make this new thing feel included; and we’re not against it.
+From the perspective of a creative, he adds, there is little reason for technophobic overreaction.
+“We’re the ones with the creative minds to figure out how to include this new technology into our practice; and we’re not against it.
 We’re in a place to not let it scare us…So, how do we use this tool?”

 A similar pragmatism is embedded in the Transit approach, and from there it flows into the way students are mentored.
-As Hicks explains, “At the end of the day, if we start thinking as both artists and businesspeople, because they need to somewhat coexist, then we can be, like ‘Yes, I’m an artist and I have skills I can offer, but I’m also a professional who knows how to create my own business and my own opportunities with the skills I have.’
-Most of the people who are now choreographers or directors or the people putting on shows just started out doing the thing they’re good at, but from a different perspective.
-Not just being a performer.”
+As Hicks explains, “If we start training our students as both artists and businesspeople, because they need to somewhat coexist, then we can be, like ‘Yes, I’m an artist and I have skills I can offer, but I’m also a professional who knows how to create my own business and my own opportunities.’
+Most of the people who are now choreographers or directors or the people running production companies, they started out with a focus on a practical skill like dance.
+It takes mentorship and an open mind to see these employment avenues are options as a potential for your future.”

 Fortunately, dance offers a diverse ecosystem, one that Hicks himself is thankful for.
 “That’s how I navigate my career.
-I work here as a lighting designer, stage manager, I do the live sound and venue management.
-My whole goal when I was training was, ‘I don’t care what I do in dance, so long as I’m in it.’”
+I work in such a broad capacity, as a lighting designer, stage manager, venue management and event producer in addition to my work as a choreographer and mentor.
+My whole goal when I was training was, ‘I don’t care what I do in dance, so long as I’m amongst it.’”

-Now that he finds himself leading a renowned academy, his job is to turn all that experience into practical outcomes for both Transit Dance and the young dancers in its care.
-“It’s about not relying on the fact that we’ve done it before and we could just get through the year.
-It’s always about adapting and being creative,” Hicks affirms.
-“And now that I’m in the position to decide whether or not we do certain things, it’s going to be exciting!”
+Now that he finds himself leading a renowned institution, his job is to turn all that experience into practical outcomes for both Transit Dance and the young dancers in its care.
+“It’s about not focusing on what we’ve done before.
+It’s always about adapting, being creative and making it more valuable” Hicks affirms.
+“And now that I’m in the position to design an experience for the students, I’m excited to see where it can lead them!”

 Having been with the school since 2015, Hicks is ready to choreograph its next steps.
 And maybe dance them, too.